 In the early 20th century, the breed was once again used as a police dog and began gaining popularity in the U.S. The hard-working nature of the Rottweiler has made its popularity grow over the years and it is now the eighth most popular breed, according to the American Kennel Club (AKC).
 The breed was recognized by the AKC in 1931.

 Rottweilers and Breed Specific Legislation

-Unfortunately, the Rottie has a reputation as a “dangerous breed” and may even be subject to breed-specific legislation.
-However, this is an unfair generalization.
-The truth is that any dog can be aggressive, regardless of breed.
-Most Rotties are calm and affectionate.
+Unfortunately, the Rottie has a reputation as a “dangerous breed” and may be subject to breed-specific legislation.
+However, this is an unfair generalization: Any dog can be aggressive, regardless of breed.
 The key is training and socialization.